A Vaccine for Celiac Disease

-A potential vaccine to help treat celiac disease is moving closer to reality.
+A potential vaccine to help treat celiac disease is being investigated.

-Nexvax2 is a form of immunotherapy, a promising approach to celiac disease that uses the body’s own immune system to treat disease.
-The premise behind Nexvax2 is that if a small amount of the vaccine is given at first and the amount gradually increased, the immune system of those who have celiac disease and the gene most commonly associated with it, HLA-DQ2.5, will build up resistance to the harmful protein in gluten without any negative effects.
-Nexvax2 would be used along with the gluten-free diet.
+Nexvax2 is a form of immunotherapy, an approach to celiac disease that uses the body’s own immune system to treat disease.
+The premise behind Nexvax2 was that if a small amount of the vaccine is given at first and the amount gradually increased, the immune system of those who have celiac disease and the gene most commonly associated with it, HLA-DQ2.5, will build up resistance to the harmful protein in gluten without any negative effects.

 TIMP-GLIA, a treatment for celiac disease using patented nanoparticles developed by Cour Pharmaceuticals, uses an approach like that of a vaccine.